deepbsd/AcquireCo/README.md

 TODO:

-* get state object in reducer passed down to listpage component (mapStateToProps).
+* _Done_: get state object in reducer passed down to listpage component (mapStateToProps).
 Might have to review how to do that...

 * get the add and edit buttons working to fire the appropriate action creator and fire global state object gets updated